meta-llama/llama-stack-apps/examples/ios_calendar_assistant/README.md

 2. Under the iOSCalendarAssistant project - Package Dependencies, click the + sign, then add `https://github.com/meta-llama/llama-stack-client-swift` at the top right and 0.1.0 in the Dependency Rule, then click Add Package.

-3. Replace the `RemoteInference` url string in `ContentView.swift` below with the host IP and port of the remote Llama Stack distro started in Prerequisite:
+3. (Optional) Replace the `RemoteInference` url string in `ContentView.swift` below with the host IP and port of the remote Llama Stack distro  in Build and Run Own Llama Stack Distro:

 ```
-private let agent = RemoteAgents(url: URL(string: "http://127.0.0.1:5000")!)
+private let agent = RemoteAgents(url: URL(string: "https://llama-stack.together.ai")!)
 ```

 **Note:** In order for the app to access the remote URL, the app's `Info.plist` needs to have the entry `App Transport Security Settings` with `Allow Arbitrary Loads` set to YES.

 Also, to allow the app to add event to the Calendar app, the `Info.plist` needs to have an entry `Privacy - Calendars Usage Description` and when running the app for the first time, you need to accept the Calendar access request.